-The Facilitative meditation (Interest based) assists disputing parties to evaluate their own situation and to let them mutually make their own decisions.
+Facilitative meditation (Interest-based) assists disputing parties to evaluate their own situation and letting them mutually make their own decisions.
 The method provides only process assistance for negotiation and using Interest-based approaches.
 Evaluative mediation provides suggestions or recommendations.
-The classic role of the Evaluative Mediation is to make decisions and give opinions with respect to the merits and likely outcomes of disputes, using predetermined criteria to evaluate evidence and arguments presented by adverse parties.
-In the case of Right-based mediation, the procedure includes finding facts by properly weighing evidence, judging credibility and allocating the burden of proof, determining and applying relevant law, rules or customs and rendering an opinion.
+The classic role of Evaluative Mediation is to make decisions and give opinions with respect to the merits and likely outcomes of disputes, using predetermined criteria to evaluate evidence and arguments presented by adverse parties.
+In the case of Right-based mediation, the procedure includes finding facts by properly weighing evidence, judging credibility and allocating the burden of proof, determining and applying relevant law, rules, or customs, and rendering an opinion.

-The Interest based is based on two guiding principles: firstly, that of self-determination of the parties with respect to resolution of their disputes and, secondly, that of the neutral third party facilitator who facilitates communication among the parties, promotes understanding of the issues, focuses the parties on their interests and seeks creative problem-solving, including creative solutions outside the legal normative box, in order to enable the parties to reach their own agreements and resolutions to their problems.
+The Interest-based is based on two guiding principles: firstly, that of self-determination of the parties with respect to the resolution of their disputes and, secondly, that of the neutral third-party facilitator who facilitates communication among the parties, promotes understanding of the issues, focuses the parties on their interests and seeks creative problem-solving, including creative solutions outside the legal normative box, in order to enable the parties to reach their own agreements and resolutions to their problems.

 The process encourages the disputants to assess their own position.
 By encouraging the parties to explore underlying interests, which are the needs that motivate any legal position taken, they are in effect defining the real problem.
 The Mediator focuses on mutuality and satisfaction for both sides because their aim is to reveal both “stated demand” as well as “interests,” the underlying issues and feelings which may otherwise remain unexpressed or concealed in a particular dispute.